 - to do an internship, or

-- to do voluntary work in a voluntary service scheme of the European Union or a civic organisation, or
+- to do voluntary work as part of a voluntary service scheme organised by the European Union or by a non-governmental organisation, or

-- to take part in a Working Holiday as a citizen of Australia or New Zealand.
+- to take part in a Working Holiday as a citizen of Australia, New Zealand or Japan.

 Residence permit for a researcher

 You are a researcher.
 You are coming to Finland in order to conduct scientific research, study for a licentiate degree or prepare a doctoral dissertation.

 Residence permit application for au pair status